-^{}Per Clery reporting requirements residential facilities (Res) is a sub category of on campus facilities.
-Offenses, arrests, and disciplinary referral counted in the "Res" category are also counted in the "On" category, but are not double counted in the early total.
+\Per Clery reporting requirements, residential facilities (Res) is a subcategory of an on campus facility.
+Offenses, arrests, and disciplinary referrals counted in the "Res" category are also counted in the "On" category, but are not double-counted in the total column.